Risso’s Dolphin

 Reducing Entanglement in Fishing Gear

-Risso’s dolphins are caught as bycatch in fishing gear, leading to deaths and serious injuries.
+Risso’s dolphins are caught as bycatch in fishing gear, leading to serious injuries and death.
 In 2005, NOAA Fisheries convened the Atlantic Pelagic Longline Take Reduction Team to address bycatch of Risso's dolphins in the mid-Atlantic region of the Atlantic pelagic longline fishery.
 The team submitted its recommendations for reducing bycatch to NOAA in 2006.
 NOAA Fisheries published a proposed rule to implement the Pelagic Longline Take Reduction Plan on June 24, 2008, and NOAA Fisheries published a final rule (74 FR 23349) on May 19, 2009.

 Learn more about bycatch and fisheries interactions